Jean-bertrand Pegot-ogier "the Boat" Early 20th Century- Breton School - Post-impressionism

 Jean-bertrand Pegot-ogier "the Boat" Early 20th Century- Breton School - Post-impressionism-photo-2

-Using brief, lively and vigorous touches, in a mixture of primary colors with pastel tones, the painter depicts under a morning mist, a wood and a boat stranded on the bank of a river.
+Using brief, lively and vigorous touches, in a mixture of pastel tones, the painter depicts under a morning mist, a wood and a boat stranded on the bank of a river.
 This is certainly the Blavet, a natural setting that Pégot-Ogier knew as a child and that he loved to paint.

 Jean-Bertrand Pégot-Ogier, known as Jean Pégot as an athlete, was born on May 7, 1877, in Salamanca, Spain.